xevioso/xevioso.github.io/band/guitar/BodyClock.md

 Love the world the best we can,

-Or do you have a better plan?
+Or do you think you got a better plan?

 She said yes yes,